 “I understand.
 I will see you there.”

-They weren’t busy just yet.
+The departure hall wasn’t busy just yet.
 It was still early.
 She took a deep breath, as if to drink in that quiet, and walked toward the gate.

 “May I see your documents, Ambassador?” the guard asked, noticing her pin.

 She presented her health certifications and personal identification.

 “Thank you, Ambassador.
 Your delegation has already been cleared.
 Good Luck.”

 She turned to look back one more time, as if to record an image of the departure hall in her mind.
 She hoped that things would go well and she’d be coming home in a few weeks.
 But there was no way to know until she got there.

 She smiled, turned around, and stepped onto the station departure platform.
 It’s going to be another adventure, she thought.
 It’s always an adventure.

 She stepped off the platform on the station.
 She could see through the windows that it was a little busy today.
 Steady streams of people were moving from platforms to boarding gates.
 There were several ships docked.
 Crews were loading supplies.
 She smiled.